Timeline of Wisconsin Women’s Suffrage

 1883

-• March – Woman’s Council at Racine formed.
+• March: The Woman’s Council at Racine is formed.

 1884

-• Women allowed to vote on school matters (would be rescinded by the state Supreme Court in 1888).
+• Women are allowed to vote on school matters (which will be rescinded by the state Supreme Court in 1888).

-• September – Annual state suffrage convention held in Richland Center.
+• September: The annual state suffrage convention is held in Richland Center.

-• Auxiliary clubs formed in Milton and Evansville.
+• Auxiliary clubs are formed in Milton and Evansville.

 1885

-• Auxiliary clubs formed at Albany and Boscobel.
+• Auxiliary clubs are formed in Albany and Boscobel.

 1887

-• Olympia Brown attempted to vote in spring municipal elections and was rejected.
-Circuit court would allow her vote but the state Supreme Court ruled against her, on the basis that it wasn’t what the legislature intended in 1869.
-Also ruled that women couldn’t vote on ballots that included anything other than school offices/issues because it couldn’t be guaranteed that they weren’t voting on these other offices/issues.
-School suffrage was effectively nullified by this decision because the legislature didn’t allow municipalities to print separate school-only ballots.
+• Olympia Brown attempts to vote in the spring municipal elections and is rejected.
+The circuit court would’ve allowed her vote, but the state Supreme Court ruled against her, on the basis that the vote wasn’t what the legislature intended in 1869.
+It is also ruled that women could not vote on ballots that included anything other than school offices or issues because it couldn’t be guaranteed that they weren’t voting on other offices or issues.
+This decision effectively nullifies school suffrage because the legislature didn’t allow municipalities to print separate school-only ballots.

-• Wisconsin Citizen, the monthly publication of the WWSA, was established; would end in 1917.
+• Wisconsin Citizen, the monthly publication of the WWSA, is established.

-By this time, advocates such as Theodora Youmans and Ada James began work in the women’s movement.
-Much of the focus shifted to incremental civic changes more broadly, with the leadership of established women’s clubs.
+By this time, advocates such as Theodora Youmans and Ada James had begun work in the women’s movement.
+Much of the focus shifts to incremental civic changes more broadly, with the leadership of established women’s clubs.

 1890

-• Theodora Winton Youmans became an editor of The Waukesha Freeman.
+• Theodora Winton Youmans becomes an editor of The Waukesha Freeman.

 • Wyoming becomes the first state to grant women equal political rights in the state constitution.